 Favorite beverages are a guilty pleasure some of us indulge in despite the ecological impact.
-This suspended light fixture may be the solution for all that repetitive waste, taking scrap modules and turns them slowly into something new and quite crafty.
+This hanging light fixture may be the solution for all that repetitive waste, taking scrap modules and turns them slowly into something new and quite crafty.

 With rhythmic simplicity, a series of used boxes can be folded and converted into pentagonal and hexagonal pieces that slot together forming permeable spheres (or cylinders or other shapes).